When Workers Are Injured At Private Residences

-At Butler Viadro, LLP, we know it is not always clear who is at fault when an injury occurs.
+At Viadro Law, LLP, we know it is not always clear who is at fault when an injury occurs.
 Our experienced team of lawyers has the resources to delve into all angles and will work to provide our clients with maximum compensation for their injuries.

 We Have Helped Our Clients Win Significant Verdicts

 At trial, we secured an $18,569,394 judgment for a laborer hit in the legs by an I-beam that another contractor knocked loose.